 Summary: Read this topic to learn about new features in Skype for Business Server 2015.
 For detailed information about the new client experience, see Lync is now Skype for Business -- see what's new.

 Lync is now Skype for Business, a communications and collaboration platform that brings together an experience inspired by Skype with the enterprise-grade security, compliance, and control of Lync.
 Skype for Business offers features including presence, IM, voice and video calls, and online meetings.
-Skype for Business provides a new client experience, a new server release, and updates to the service in Office 365.
+Skype for Business provides a new client experience, a new server release, and updates to the service in Microsoft 365 or Office 365.
 If users in your organization are already familiar with Skype, they'll appreciate the power and simplicity of Skype for Business where it's easy to find and connect with co-workers.
 If users in your organization are coming to Skype for Business from Lync, they'll recognize all of the features they already use but in a fresh new interface with simplified controls and new additions.
 In addition to the new client experience, Skype for Business Server 2015 provides several new features to improve manageability of on-premises servers and hybrid solutions.